OmarBouhamed/FederatedLearning/README.md

 # FederatedLearning

-An Implementation of the Federated Averaging Algorithm as described in the Paper - [Communication-Efficient Learning of Deep Networks from Decentralized Data by H. Brendan McMahan, Eider Moore, Daniel Ramage, Seth Hampson, Blaise Agüera y Arcas](https://arxiv.org/abs/1602.05629).
-Written in Python with support for TensorFlow and Keras (Experiments are produced on MNIST).
+A basic implementation of the Federated Averaging Algorithm, written in Python with support for TensorFlow and Keras (Experiments are produced on MNIST).

 ## Description